drandreaskrueger/chainhammer/reproduce.md

 | t2.small 	    | geth      	| 3+1    	| (B)    	| 96.8       	| 96.5        	|

 For the hardware types, number of CPUs etc - see https://aws.amazon.com/ec2/instance-types/t2/#Product_Details

+As the parity `stable` docker image suddenly switched from `stable` to `beta` today (see issue https://github.com/paritytech/parity-deploy/issues/61) ...
+I had to postpone the parity benchmarking on those larger machines, until they have fixed that hickup.
+And anyways ... hopefully - until I can continue next week - there will be new ideas how to accelerate parity!

 ### (A) parity aura
 4 nodes via [paritytech/parity-deploy](https://github.com/paritytech/parity-deploy) with higher gasLimit and gasFloorTarget, and some CLI parameters changed (*you knowledgable parity experts, please experiment with those, to increase the TPS - thanks*):